 Nowadays we're used to have many Mb or even Gb available in a small handheld device but back in the middle 80's that much memory and processing power in a battery-powered handheld computer which you could use in the middle of nowhere was absolutely unheard of, a worldwide first.
 Most people couldn't afford the expense so it made little news but a lot of professionals were delighted in the extreme and literally jumped at the opportunity to get it no matter the cost.

-Actually, I knew one of these people, who bought several HP-71B (one for actual use and the others as spares, just in case), fitted one with more than 200 Kb of RAM, Math ROM, HP-IL ROM and tape drive and went out to the mountains and other difficult and isolated places whatever the season to interface the HP-71B with a number of measuring devices and take many thousands of measurements on location, to later analyze the gathered data at home and conduct very complex geophysical studies of the terrain.
-He was paid well enough that the cost of the HP-71B and peripherals was negligible in comparison, their acquisition really paid off.
+Actually, I knew one of these people, who bought several HP-71B (one for actual use and the others as spares, just in case), fitted one with more than 200 Kb of RAM, Math ROM, HP-IL ROM and tape drive and went out to the mountains and other difficult and isolated places whatever the season to interconnect the HP-71B with a number of measuring devices and take many thousands of measurements on location, to later analyze the gathered data at home and conduct very complex geophysical studies of the terrain.
+He was paid well enough that the cost of the various HP-71B and peripherals was negligible in comparison, their acquisition really paid off.

 See the full description of the HP-71B proper and other details in the link above.